sushil-great/Access-Bot/README.md

 ## Deploy

+1. Import the Repo As you are filling Private Creedentials in config
-1. Copy `sample_config.py` to `config.py`
+2. Copy `sample_config.py` to `config.py`
-2. Fill out the variables in `config.py`
+3. Fill out the variables in `config.py`
-3. Make the bot admin in log channel, control group and main group
+4. Make the bot admin in log channel, control group and main group
-4. Send `/start` in the control group to start the bot
+5. Send `/start` in the control group to start the bot
-5. You know the rest
+6. You know the rest

 ### Repl.it